MileHacker Logo

 Avoid Common Tourist Pitfalls

-• Underestimating the Sun: The equatorial sun beams strongly.
-Always use high-SPF, reef-safe sunscreen, wear a hat, and seek shade during peak sun hours.
+• Undervaluing the Sun: The equatorial sun beams strongly.
+Always use high-SPF, reef-safe sunscreen, wear a hat, and stay in the shade when the sun is strongest.
 Keep hydrated.

 • Underestimating Humidity/Rain: Humidity exists even when there is no rain.
 Rainy seasons bring sudden downpours.
 Pack quick-dry clothing and a light rain jacket or poncho.
 Your clothes will get wet.

 • Not Having Cash: Many small, local businesses, especially "sodas" and street vendors, accept no cards.
-Always have small bills (Colones) for these purchases.
+Always have small notes (Colones) for these purchases.

 • Not Booking a 4x4: To explore beyond the main paved highway (Route 34) for waterfalls, secluded beaches, or some lodgings, a four-wheel-drive vehicle often proves necessary, especially in the rainy season.